Glossary of jazz and popular music: F

-A collection of lead sheets for jazz songs, typically including only the essential elements of a song: melody and chords, with the chords written in letter names with chord qualities (e.g., C, A7, d minor, G7).
+A collection of lead sheets for jazz songs, typically including only the essential elements of a song: melody and chords, with the chords written in letter names with chord qualities (e.g., C, A^{7}, Dm, G^{7}).
 The original fakebooks were unauthorized, crudely copied publications for which copyright had not been paid to composers and songwriters or publishers.
 In the 1990s, legal fakebooks appeared, which had better editing and production quality, and which incorporated more arrangements (short intros or outros, or short sections with written-out chord voicings, chord melodies or basslines).
 A stripped-down version of fakebooks, typically the old unauthorized type, contains only the chords.